TECHNO-IMAGINATIONS: INTERNET LORE IN ASIA

 Storytelling ran as a red stitch (although frequently a contested one – especially by the theorists in the room) that threaded the event together.
 But should ‘Internet lore’ be considered a tricky or fraught supplement?
 There is no doubt it challenges, destabilises, relativises, pluralises single notions of true culture and reason.
 For postcolonial diasporas struggling for recognition, what then constitutes cultural appropriation, when is it acceptable and when is it regarded as taboo?
 Taken out of context, transgressions of certain stories told by those uninitiated, can become a source of offence, especially for Kamini Ramachandran (2019) who hosted a live storytelling circle.
 Among other things, participants in the session asked: What does it mean to be initiated online, does this really acquire an authentic voice?

-Highlighting the intangible way stories propagate themselves online, Briony Kidd’s presentation 'Supernaturalize Me: Of fake ghosts and monsters…and how we become them online' focused on a trope that lends itself to discourse on multiple platforms, in the most direct and observable way through social media and reimagines the continuing conversation about real life “self-mythologisation” and presentation online.
+Highlighting the intangible way stories propagate themselves online, Briony Kidd’s talk 'Supernaturalize Me: Of fake ghosts and monsters…and how we become them online' (2018) focused on a trope that lends itself to discourse on multiple platforms, in the most direct and observable way through social media and reimagines the continuing conversation about real life “self-mythologisation” and presentation online.
 Kidd’s short noir film ‘Room at the Top of the Stairs’ (2010) was screened as a part of the exhibition.
 Set in Tasmania, the mythology develops around a young woman who becomes the protagonist’s nemesis, purely because the rumours about her seem to occupy so much ‘space’ in the house in spite of her physical absence.
-Visceral moments, such as the protagonist, taking a bite out of a (presumably cow’s) heart give you an insight into the intensity that hovers between the agents invested in the unfolding narrative.
+Such inhabitations are “invisible technologies” that are “pivotal in shaping everyday life and do so often through the body” (Michael, 2000 p.108).